-The University of Utah has an older model of a similar mannequin in its medical school, but no other nursing schools have a model to compare.
+The University of Utah has an older model of a similar mannequin in their medical school, but no other nursing schools have a model to compare.

 “Our version was the first off of the assembly line,” Sutherland said.

-SAM also breathes and urinates.
+SAM also breathes and urinates, Sutherland said.
 He runs on oxygen, nitrogen and carbon dioxide just like a normal person, she said.

 “This is a good opportunity for us to get hands-on experience in a clinical setting,” Cowser said.

-Students will get another benefit from SAM during the Winter Olympics in February.
-Students who cannot make it to Salt Lake City because of the traffic can work on SAM as part of their post-op experience.
+Another benefit of having SAM will be during the Olympics in February.
+Students who cannot make it to Salt Lake because of the traffic can work on SAM as part of their post-op experience.